Search

 If you changed nothing after reading this—no new decisions, no new commitments—you already know how the story plays out.

-It looks suspiciously like the last 12–24 months.
+It will look like the last 12–24 months.

 Maybe a bit better.